lukaszliniewicz/Pandrator/README.md

 ## Requirments

 ### Hardware
 I was able to run all functionalities on a laptop with a Ryzen 5600h and a 3050 (4GB of VRAM).
 It's likely that you will need at least 16GB of RAM, a reasonably modern CPU, and ideally an NVIDIA GPU with 4 GB+ of VRAM for usable performance.
+Consult the requirments of the services listed below.

 ### Dependencies
 This project relies on several APIs and services (running locally), including: